ModDota/moddota.github.io/_articles/scripting/Typescript/typescript-ability.md

 ## Creating A New Ability

 Before we can start coding an ability, we need to define it.
-Typescript only replaces lua files, so anything with KVs, like the npc_abilities_custom.txt or npc_heroes_custom.txt files is completely unchanged.
+Typescript only replaces lua files, so anything with KVs, like the `npc_abilities_custom.txt` or `npc_heroes_custom.txt` files is completely unchanged.

-In the npc_abilities_custom.txt, which is located in `scripts/npc` folder, we'll put the ability definition, which is taken straight from the original Dota 2:
+In the `npc_abilities_custom.txt`, which is located in `scripts/npc` folder, we'll put the ability definition, which is taken straight from the original Dota 2:

 ```
 "typescript_skywrath_mage_arcane_bolt"